open-PDC/BeagleBone-Pixel-Controllers/README.md

 # PDC Pixel Controllers

-PDC Pixel Controllers can be used with either a BeagleBone Black (Rev C), BeagleBone Black Wireless or a BeagleBone Green (not the wireless version).
-All the controllers are modular allowing many configurations and all run on FPP software.
-Tested ready to run versions can be purchased from me direct however the design files are open source and available on GitHub, EasyEDA was used for the PCB designs.
+PDC Pixel Controllers must be used with either a BeagleBone Black (Rev C), BeagleBone Black Wireless or a BeagleBone Green (not the wireless version) and all run on FPP software. **Tested ready to run Controllers with FPP installed on a MicroSD card can be purchased from me direct** however, the design files are open source and available on GitHub.
+EasyEDA was used for the PCB designs.

 ## Controller Boards

-All board variants have a total of 48 Ports for Pixel Strings and are powered by **5volts DC ONLY!**.
+All board variants have a total of 48 Ports for Pixel Strings plus 2 DMX Ports.
+I2C connections are provided for a DS3231-AT24C32 RTC and a SSD1306 128x64 OLED Display.

-**Note:** All board variants supply the Data signal only and **do not supply power for the pixels!** To power pixels, an F8-Distro Board or similar, or an Auto/Marine Fuse box should be used.
+**Note:** All board variants are powered by **5volts DC!** and only supply the Data signal, they **do not supply power for pixels!** To power pixels, an F8-Distro Board or similar, or an Auto/Marine Fuse box should be used.

-* [**PDC-48-48**](PDC-48-48/README.md) - PDC-48-48 with 12 Differential Ports.
+* [**PDC-48-48**](PDC-48-48/README.md) - PDC-48-48 with 12 Differential Ports plus 2 DMX Ports.
-* [**PDC-48-16**](PDC-48-16/README.md) - PDC-48-16 with 8 Differential Ports and 16 Local Ports.
+* [**PDC-48-16**](PDC-48-16/README.md) - PDC-48-16 with 8 Differential Ports and 16 Local Ports plus 2 DMX Ports.
-* [**PDC-48-32**](PDC-48-32/README.md) - PDC-48-32 with 4 Differential Ports and 32 Local Ports.
+* [**PDC-48-32**](PDC-48-32/README.md) - PDC-48-32 with 4 Differential Ports and 32 Local Ports plus 2 DMX Ports.
-* [**PDC-48-Flex**](PDC-48-Flex/README.md) - PDC-48-Flex A modular stacked system similar to the Holiday Coro Flex system but **NOT COMPATIBLE!**
+* [**PDC-48-Flex**](PDC-48-Flex/README.md) - PDC-48-Flex A modular stacked system similar to the Holiday Coro Flex system but **NOT COMPATIBLE!** with 12 Differential Ports plus 2 DMX Ports.